tomatau/angular-tomatao/_posts/2014-11-23-managing-scope-action-layers.md

 5. Scope Events for triggering behaviours.
 6. State Machines such as `ui.router`.

-Each of these solutions also had a number of problems with each -- and how none of these really address the problems of complex State fully -- even when using all of them together!
+Each of these solutions had a number of problems and none of these really address the problems of complex State fully -- even when using all of them together!

 Then I said that the overall solution for these problems requires a combination of several techniques.
-The first technique was to use a State Layer.
+The first technique was to use a **State Layer**.

 ### A State Layer?